HardlyDifficult/Tutorials/Chapter1.md

 2D games by default use 'Projection: Orthographic'.
 This means that the camera does not consider perspective, the ability to see more of the world the further it is from your eye.
 The amount of the world visible with a perspective camera is driven by it's position.

 For an Orthographic camera, the amount of the world visible is driven by a special 'Size' property.
 'Size' defines how much of the world is visible vertically.
 Then the aspect ratio is used to determine how much to display horizontally.

 <hr></details>

-## 1.10) Save the scene

-Save the current scene as "Level1".

-<details><summary>How</summary>

- - File -> 'Save Scenes'.
- - Save it as Assets/Scenes/**Level1**.

-<hr></details><br>
-<details><summary>What's a scene?</summary>

-The Scene represents a collection of GameObjects and components (defined below) configured for a game level or menu screen.
-For this tutorial we are starting by creating part of Level 1.
-Level 2, the menu, and other UI screens will be saved as separate scenes.
-You can switch scenes via the SceneManager, and will cover this later in the tutorial.

-<hr></details>